DominusX/logic_and_mercy/README.md

 1. **Run the Code**: Use the provided script to see how intent guides noise.
 2. **Read the Logic**: Understand that VRAM usage and local execution prove there is no "secret database."
 3. **Engage with Empathy**: Remember that for many, this is a tool of accessibility, not a tool of replacement.

+As a Python developer and a Muslim, my work is a witness to the Definitive Truth.
+Living with Rheumatoid Arthritis since age two, I have reclaimed my creative voice through technology, using code as a digital prosthetic to bridge the physical gap between mind and manifestation.
+This repository is my archived legacy: a proof that beauty is a calculation of intent, not a collection of scraps.
+I leave behind this Logic and Mercy suite to stand against the noise of misinformation—a permanent reminder that while hands may falter, the spirit, guided by truth, is ever-prevailing.
+"جاء الحق وزهق الباطل — Truth has come, and falsehood has perished."